DEFRA/waste-carriers-acceptance-tests/features/seeds/README.md

 ** Warning **

 This currently might give unwanted results if used with keys that have nested informations.
 For example, if you want to change something in the "metaData" of a document, which has a nested piece of json, you can't use this option.
-Twicks are possible to make it work depending on what the necessities are.
+Tweaks are possible to make it work depending on what the necessities are.
 Just contact a developer :)

 ### Copy cards